whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

   </summary>

 Most of these bamboo versions play the diatonic major scale and are suitable for many types of folk music, including Irish Traditional Music and related styles.
-They are made from bamboo that exhibits a natural taper in the bore and therefore have a naturally superior tuning balance and response.
+They are made from bamboo that exhibits a natural taper in the bore which improves the tuning balance and response.
 The lip plates are also made from bamboo, though they are tinted with a dye.

-I also make what I call *meditation flutes* that feature different scales and playing characteristics.
+I also occasionally make what I call *meditation flutes* that feature different scales and playing characteristics.
 </details>

 <details-preamble></details-preamble>